-- The valve is properly installed into the pipeline (see the 'Installation' section). - The leak and function tests have been completed successfully (see the 'Testing the installed valve' section). - The prevailing conditions in the plant section concerned meet the valve sizing requirements (see information under 'Intended use' in the 'Safety instructions and measures' section).
+- The valve is properly installed into the pipeline (see the 'Installation' section). - The leak and function tests have been completed successfully (see 'Testing the installed valve' in the 'Installation' section). - The prevailing conditions in the plant section concerned meet the valve sizing requirements (see information under 'Intended use' in the 'Safety instructions and measures' section).